6-Year-Old Finds Message Alleging Chinese Prison Labor In Box Of Christmas Cards

 The news that forced prison labor may have been used to package the cards spurred Tesco to halt production of them.
 "We abhor the use of prison labour and would never allow it in our supply chain," Tesco said in a statement on Sunday.
 "We were shocked by these allegations and immediately suspended the factory where these cards are produced and launched an investigation.
 We have also withdrawn these cards from sale whilst we investigate."

-Tesco said that the supplier had been audited just last month, and no evidence was found to suggest it was using prison labor.
+Tesco said that the supplier had been audited just last month and that no evidence was found to suggest it was using prison labor.

 In an interview with the BBC, Humphrey said he believes the note was written as a collective message, and he thinks he knows who penned the letter, "but I will never disclose that name."

 He described bleak conditions in the foreigners' cellblock at the Shanghai prison.
-"There are 12 prisoners per cell," he said, "and they sleep in very rusty iron bunk beds with a mattress which is not more than about one centimeter thick underneath then.
+"There are 12 prisoners per cell," he said, "and they sleep in very rusty iron bunk beds with a mattress which is not more than about one centimeter thick underneath them.
 In the winter it is extremely cold; there's no heating in the building.
 And in the summer it's extremely hot because there's no air conditioning in the building."

 He noted that there has apparently been a major change since he was released from the prison in June 2015.
 "When I was there, manufacturing labor work was voluntary," he recalled.
 "Prisoners could do that as a way to earn pennies that they need to buy daily necessities like soap and toothpaste and biscuits.
-What has happened in the last year or so is that that work has become compulsory."
+What has happened in the last year or so is that work has become compulsory."

 The Chinese card production company rejected the allegations.

-Note: A previous caption incorrectly said the Christmas card contained a message apparently from a Chinese prisoner.
-The message was apparently from foreign prisoners in China.